 Dr. McQuarrie holds a Ph.D. in organizational analysis from the University of Alberta; a Bachelor of Business Administration with majors in business and English, an MBA, and a Certificate in Liberal Arts from Simon Fraser University; and a Certificate in General Studies from Thompson Rivers University.

 Dr. McQuarrie’s research has been published in journals such as the Journal of Scholarly Publishing, Academy of Management Executive, the Canadian Journal of Administrative Studies, the Canadian Journal of Higher Education, Relations Industrielles/Industrial Relations, Leisure/Loisir, and Management and Organizational History.
-She has presented her research findings on work and organizations at major international conferences, and has provided media commentary on many workplace issues.
+She has presented her research on work and organizations at major national and international conferences, and has provided media commentary on many workplace issues.

 She is a member of the Academy of Management (where she has served on the executive committee of the Gender and Diversity in Organizations division), the Administrative Sciences Association of Canada (where she has served on the Board of Directors as a Member-at-Large, as the Awards Chair, and as the Divisional Liaison), the Canadian Association for Work and Labour Studies, the Canadian Industrial Relations Association, and the Canadian Association for Leisure Studies.
+She has recently concluded two consecutive appointments as a Member-at-Large on the executive committee of the Canadian Industrial Relations Association.